coxm/code-pong-bot/spec/README.md

 -   `baton`: returns a message describing who has the baton and when they grabbed it.

--   `gimme [username]`: attempts to grab the baton for the specified user (defaults to the message sender's IRC nick).
+-   `gimme`: attempts to grab the baton for the specified user (defaults to the message sender's IRC nick).